Pacific Wrecks

 Mission History

-On May 7, 1944 took off off from Nadzab No. 4 Airfield APO #712, Unit 1 piloted by 1st Lt.
-John E. Terpning approximately twenty-five minutes late on a bombing mission against Sarmi.
-As the last bomber to take off, this bomber attempted to catchup with the formation, but never joined them and was never heard from after take off and failed to return.
-Officially stricken off charge on May 8, 1944.
+On May 7, 1944 took off off from Nadzab No. 4 Airfield (APO 712, Unit 1) piloted by 1st Lt.
+John E. Terpning on a bombing mission against Sarmi.
+As the last bomber to take off twenty-five minutes late, this B-24 attempted to catchup with the formation, but never joined them and was never heard from after take off.
+When this bomber failed to return it was officially declared Missing In Action (MIA).
+Officially stricken off charge May 8, 1944.

 Search